Skip to Main Content

 But what would happen to Marlon's business if something happened to Marlon?

-“Like all of us, business owners don't know what they don't know," Schuchart explains.
+“Like all of us, business owners don't know what they don't know," Drake explains.
 “Most successful entrepreneurs started out with a great business plan, but they may not have revisited it over time as the business has grown.”

 In many ways, making a succession plan is just like making a business plan – but perhaps even more important.

 “Business owners spend all day, every day, figuring out how to build that business and keep that business running.
-They don't have a lot of time left for thinking about what happens if they die early – or when they're ready to retire,” Schuchart says.
+They don't have a lot of time left for thinking about what happens if they die early – or when they're ready to retire,” Drake says.

 1. Would your business be able to continue operating without you?